-An Additional Voluntary Contribution (AVC) plan is a way to make additional contributions towards your retirement benefits when you are already paying into a pension scheme.
-An AVC can be a tax-efficient way to top up your pension.
+Additional Voluntary Contributions (AVCs) are a way to make additional contributions towards your retirement benefits when you are already paying into a pension scheme.
+AVCs can be a tax-efficient way to top up your pension.
 When you retire, the funds invested in your AVC can be used to bolster your pension benefits, subject to Revenue rules.
 Public Sector AVCs are very popular especially with members of the teaching and healthcare profession.

 Why you may need an AVC?

 The maximum pension someone in the public sector can receive is 50% of their gross salary at retirement, this is based off 40 years of pensionable service and working until your contracted retirement age.
 This can be significantly lower if employees opt to retire early under cost-neutral early retirement, entered the scheme later in life, or worked abroad for a portion of their career.
 If your salary was reduced by 50% right now, would you be able to maintain your lifestyle?

 - If you want to be able to retire before you are 66 (current State Pension Age, likely to increase in future).

 - Once you are in a financial position to regularly contribute to a policy.

 - You want more income in retirement.

 - If you want to maximise your state pension benefits.

 - If you want larger tax free cash at retirement.